Men's Ties

 The tie clip

-The tie clip is important if you want your tie to hold perfectly along your shirt.
-There are two kinds: one that pinches the shirt and tie together, or a clip where you can slide both accessories into.
-Very simple, the tie clip will fit perfectly into your outfit.
+The tie clip is important if you want your tie to stay perfectly in place along your shirt.
+There are two kinds: the one that clips by pinching both the shirt and the tie, or the clip through which you can slide both accessories.
+Very understated, the tie clip will integrate seamlessly into your outfit.

 > Our tie clips

-Ties, like bow ties or pocket squares, are accessories that can change everything in an outfit.
-The choice of tie highlights a man's personality, which is why it's essential to know what suits you.
-It's equally essential to know how to tie a necktie.
-What's less dashing than a poorly tied necktie?
-To perfect an elegant outfit, your tie knot must be done to perfection.
-For the more daring, stand out by venturing to tie a bow tie yourself.
+Ties, like bow ties or the pocket square, are accessories that can change everything about an outfit.
+The choice of tie highlights a man's personality, which is why it is essential to know what suits you.
+It is equally essential to know how to tie a knot.
+Nothing looks less sharp than a poorly tied knot.
+In order to perfect an elegant outfit, your tie knot must be flawless.
+For the more daring, stand out by attempting to tie a bow tie yourself.

 A question about our collections?